mirakc/mirakc/README.md

 `malloc` in `glibc` is used.
 The recent `malloc` in `glibc` is optimized for multithreading.
 And it doesn't free unused memory blocks in some situations.
 This is the root cause of the increase in memory usage of mirakc.

+#### Use an Alpine-base image

+The simplest solution is using an Alpine-based image.
+As you can see in [the previous section](#after-running-for-1-day), the memory usage can be drastically improved.

+Performance of the memory allocation in the multi-threading environment may be degraded.
+However, there seems to be no significant performance degradation on ROCK64.

+#### Tune the glibc allocator by using environment variables

 There are environment variables to control criteria for freeing unused memory blocks as described in [this page](http://man7.org/linux/man-pages/man3/mallopt.3.html).